richardnv/GuiTeachCsharp/README.md

 GuiTeach is a study in two of my loves.
 Playing Guitar and Writing Code that does interesting things.

+The stack for this project:
+  **Frontend Technologies:**
+    HTML: The structure of the web page.
+    CSS: Styling of the web page.
+    JavaScript: Client-side scripting for dynamic behavior, including the creation and manipulation of SVG elements.

+  **JavaScript Libraries/Frameworks:**

+  **SVG (Scalable Vector Graphics):** Used for rendering the guitar neck and its components.

+  **Development Tools:**
+    Visual Studio Code: The integrated development environment (IDE) being used for coding.
+    Git: Version control system for tracking changes in the source code.

+  **Backend Technologies (if applicable):**
+    Node.js: If there is any server-side logic, it might be handled by Node.js.
+    Express.js: A web application framework for Node.js, if applicable.
+  Version Control:
+    GitHub: For source code management and collaboration.

+  Operating System:
+    Windows: The operating system on which the development is being done.

 I have always kicked around the idea that there must be a way to determine the best place on the guitar neck to play a given note.
 Seems simple right?
   What if the note I am currently fingering  is the C on the A String at Fret 3 (Note spelling of C3 / C natural in the 3rd octave / midi note 48)